luisalejandrobf/tyba-backend/README.md

 - Repository pattern support that aligns with the clean architecture approach
 - Active community and good documentation

+### Database choice: PostgreSQL
+The database choice was PostgreSQL because:
+- It is a powerful, open-source relational database that is widely used in the industry
+- It provides a robust set of features and a strong ecosystem
+- It is well-suited for the application's requirements
+- It can easily be changed to another database if needed

 ### Authentication Strategy: JWT
 JWT-based authentication was selected because:
 - Stateless nature fits well with RESTful APIs